-- 2. We, the institutors of the ceremony, invoke thee, Agni, who art most deserving of worship, and art the eldest of the Angirasas, with (acceptable) prayers; and with prayers (recited) by the priests, (we adore) thee, who, like the traverser of the sky, (the sun), art the invoker (of the gods on behalf) of men, and whom, the bright-haired showerer (of blessings), many people approaching propitiate for the attainment of felicity. - 3.
-Verily, that AGNI, far shining with brilliant vigour, is the destroyer of foes, like a hatchet that cuts down trees: whatever is most solid and stable dissolves like water at his contact: unsparing, he sports (amidst enemies), nor desists (from their destruction), like an archer who retreats not (from battle).
+2. We, the institutors of the ceremony, invoke thee, AGNI, who art most deserving of worship, and art the eldest of the Angirasas, with (acceptable) prayers; and with prayers (recited) by the priests, (we adore) thee, who, like the traverser of the sky, (the sun), art the invoker (of the gods on behalf) of men, and whom, the brighthaired showerer (of blessings), many people approaching propiriate for the attainment of felicity.

-species of alliteration, termed by writers on Alankára, or ornamental composition, Yamaka; illustrated by several celebrated writings, especially by the Nalodaya, attributed to Kálidása, translated by the late Rev. Mr. Yates, who has also published a learned dissertation on the subject in the Bengal Asiatic Researches, vol. xix.: the employment of this artifice, and in a still greater degree the complex construction of the stanza, render the whole series of the Páruchchhepa hymns exceedingly obscure and unintelligible: it is not pretended that their translation is free from exception, but the text has been adhered to as nearly as possible with the aid of the Scholiast.
+3. Verily, that AGNI, far shining with brilliant vigour, is the destroyer of foes, like a hatchet that cuts down trees: whatever is most solid and stable dissolves like water at his contact: unsparing, he sports (amidst enemies), nor desists (from their destruction), like an archer who retreats not (from battle).

-- 4. They have presented substantial donations to him, as (they give riches) to a sage, and by resplendent means he grants us (grace) for our preservation: (the worshipper) presents (gifts) to Agni for preservation: he who pervades the (many offerings made to him) consumes them (as rapidly) as (he consumes) forests: he matures the standing corn by his potency; he destroys whatever (things) are stationary by his potency.^a - 5.
-We place near the altar the (sacrificial) food of him who is more conspicuous by night than by day: (we offer it) to him who is scarcely alive by day: b hence his (sacrificial) food finds prompt acceptance, like a dwelling (given by a father) to a son: these undecaying fires, (although) discriminating between the devout and the undevout, grant (both) protection, and accepting (the offerings of the pious), they are exempt from decay. - 6.
-He roars aloud, like the roaring of the winds, Varga XIII. amidst the sanctified and selected (rites of sacred) solemnities; he who is to be worshipped, who is to be adored (for victory) over hosts (of enemies); he, the receiver (of oblations), the manifester of the sacrifice; he, who is deserving of veneration, dea Sthiráni nirinati ajasá; the Scholiast proposes to explain Sthiráni by pápáni, sins, or, amitráni, enemies; but neither seems to be indispensable.
+4. They have presented substantial donations to him, as (they give riches) to a sage, and by resplendent means he grants us (grace) for our preservation : (the worshipper) presents (gifts) to AGNI for preservation : he who pervades the (many offerings made to him) consumes them (as rapidly) as (he consumes) forests : he matures the standing corn by his potency; he destroys whatever (things) are stationary by his potency.

+5. We place near the altar the (sacrificial) food of him who is more conspicuous by night than by day: (we offer it) to him who is scarcely alive by day: hence his (sacrificial) food finds prompt acceptance, like a dwelling (given by a father) to a son: these undecaying fires, (although) discriminating between the devout and the undevout, grant (both) protection, and accepting (the offerings of the pious), they are exempt from decay.
-Apráyushe divátarát, to him who has not prominent or vigorous life through the day, being dimmed or enfeebled by the superior effulgence of the sun.

-vours the oblations: hence, all men for their good pursue the path of Agni, who gives pleasure (to his worshippers), being pleased (himself), in like manner as men follow a path (that leads) to happiness.
+6. He roars aloud, like the roaring of the winds, amidst the sanctified and selected (rites of sacred) solemnities; he who is to be worshipped, who is to be adored (for victory) over hosts (of enemies); he, the receiver (of oblations), the manifester of the sacrifice; he, who is deserving of veneration, devours the oblations: hence, all men for their good pursue the path of AGNI, who gives pleasure (to his worshippers), being pleased (himself), in like manner as men follow a path (that leads) to happiness.

-- 7. The descendants of Bhrigu, celebrating him (Agni) in both his forms, glorifying him, and paying him homage, proclaim his praises; the descendants of Bhrigu, rubbing (the sticks to kindle flame) for the oblation.
-For the radiant Agni, who is the guardian of all these treasures, has power (to distribute them).
-May he, the receiver of sacrifices, partake of the agreeable (offerings) given to satiety; may he, the receiver of sacrifices, partake (of the oblations). - 8.
-We invoke thee, the protector of all people, the same alike to all, the preserver of the house, to enjoy (the oblation); thee, who art the wafter of our infallible prayer; to enjoy (the oblation): we invoke thee, who art the guest of men, to whom all these immortals apply for their sustenance, as (a son) to a father; thee, to whom the priests offer oblations amongst the gods.
+7. The descendants of BHRIGU, celebrating him (AGNI)in both his forms, glorifying him, and paying him homage, proclaim his praises; the descendants of BHRIGU, rubbing (the sticks to kindle flame) for the oblation.
+For the radiant AGNI, who is the guardian of all these treasures, has power (to distribute them).
+May he, the receiver of sacrifices, partake of the agreeable (offerings) given to satisfy; may he, the receiver of sacrifices, partake (of the oblations).

+8. We invoke thee, the protector of all people, the same alike to all, the preserver of the house, to enjoy (the oblation); thee, who art the wafter of our infallible prayer, to enjoy (the oblation); we invoke thee, who art the guest of men, to whom all these immortals apply for their sustenance, as (a son) to a father; thee, to whom the priests offer oblations amongst the gods.